Birdie MCP Server

 Your session may have expired.
 Disconnect and reconnect the Birdie connector in your client settings, then sign in again.

-This happens when the OAuth redirect URL isn't registered.
+This happens when the OAuth redirect URL isn't on Birdie's allowlist of approved callback hosts.

 * **Claude (claude.ai)**: Should work out of the box.
 If not, contact your Birdie admin.